lee-dohm/keyboard-firmware/README.md

 ## Planck Layout

-View the layout on [the configurator][planck-layout].
+See [the PDF][planck-pdf] for the full layout, including all layers.
+Or [view on the configurator][planck-layout] to base your own layout on mine.
 I just got the thing, so the layout is going to be in significant flux for a while.
 When things settle down, I'll get around to documenting it like I did for the Ergodox.

 [planck-layout]: https://configure.ergodox-ez.com/planck-ez/layouts/yo0z0/latest/0
+[planck-pdf]: ./planck-layout.pdf

 ## Installation